Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Discretize based on Random Product Quantization

 This subsection provides a theoretical analysis of discretization methods using PQ and RPQ from the perspective of ensemble learning.
 Additionally, it examines the memory efficiency of PQ.

 The high-dimensional continuous representations derived from self-supervised models contain rich speech attributes, including pronunciation features, speaking rate, and semantics.
-A single token extracted by a K-means model is not sufficient to represent the complex characteristics of speech, and such compression leads to information, which limits the performance of downstream models.
+A single token extracted by K-means is insufficient to represent the complex characteristics of speech, and such compression leads to information loss, which limits downstream performance.
 In PQ, on the other hand, the representation is segmented into sub-vectors, enabling each sub-vector to focus on describing some specific attributes.
 By discretizing each sub-vector independently, the speech information of each frame can be preserved with greater detail.
 Compared to a single K-means clustering, a set of K-means clustering models generates multiple tokens for each frame, providing the ability to discretize the representation of a frame in more dimensions.
 The downstream model can leverage the combined information of multiple tokens to enhance the accuracy of speech recognition.

-The discretization method in RPQ is inspired by the Bagging (Bootstrap Aggregating) technique.
-Bagging is a classic technique in ensemble learning that combines multiple weak models to improve the overall performance of a model.
+The discretization method in RPQ is inspired by bootstrap aggregating (Bagging), a classical ensemble method that trains multiple models on different data subsets to reduce variance.
 The idea is to train multiple models on different subsets of the data and then combine their predictions to get a stronger model.
 This is done through Bootstrap sampling, which is a method of sampling with replacement to create different subsets of the original dataset.
 RPQ adopts the concept of Bootstrap sampling by randomly selecting a certain proportion of dimensions to form multiple subspaces.
 Each subspace can be regarded as a random sampling of the original feature space, ensuring that different K-means models are trained on distinct subspaces, which increases the diversity of the models.
 Furthermore, during training, they essentially cluster different feature dimensions, thereby capturing distinct data distributions.

 It is important to note that RPQ is not the same as the resampling in Bagging.
 The core of Bagging lies in resampling the data, where multiple sub-datasets are created by randomly selecting samples from the dataset.
 In contrast, RPQ involves resampling the feature space, where different dimensions are randomly selected to construct subspaces.
 This approach does not involve data resampling, but instead increases model diversity by selecting different features.